Future of German Football task force: the key points | DW | 03.02.2021

 After years of debates and protests regarding the perceived over-commercialization of the game, a detachment from its roots, and a widening gulf between the richest clubs and the rest, a consensus appeared with the game that something fundamental had to change.

-"We don't want to just somehow get through the crisis and then continue as we've always done," DFL boss Seifert told the Frankfurt Allgemeine Zeitung newspaper in April.
-Launching the taskforce in October, he said: "There has never been a more wide-ranging dialogue about fundamental issues in German football."
+"We don't want to just somehow get through the crisis and then continue as we've always done," DFL boss Seifert told the Frankfurt Allgemeine Zeitung newspaper in April of last year.
+When launching the task force last October, he said: "There has never been a more wide-ranging dialogue about fundamental issues in German football."

 In response to football's financial crisis, the task force has recommended a "fundamental commitment to sustainability" and the creation of a "commission for sustainability and responsibility."